download13/prux/README.md

 * onMount(model) - function; Called when the component is mounted.
 * onUnmount(model) - function; Called when the component is unmounted.
 * onPropChange(model, name, oldValue, value) - function; Called when a prop is changed on the component.
-* render(model) - function; Returns a vnode structure to be replicated on the DOM.
+* render(model) - function; Returns one or more vnodes to be used as children of the root element.
 * reduce(state, {type, payload}) - function; Takes a state and action, returns a new state.

 ### model